 Third, PTE can be flexibly used as a means of a uni entrance requirement verification document, as well as gaining migration points for Australian Permanent Residency visa

-Not many people know about whether PTE can be used for both purposes, and yes definitely you can!
+Not many people know whether PTE can be used for both purposes, and yes definitely you can!
 In Australia, every uni accepts PTE scores to prove your English proficiency.
-And also, if you are planning to migrate into Australia, you can definitely use PTE scores to boost your migration points.
+And also, if you are planning to migrate into Australia, then you can definitely use PTE scores to boost your migration points.
 For instance, if you pass 65+, then you can gain 10 points for English language proficiency.
 And, if you pass 79+, then you can gain 20 points, which is the maximum point you can get.
 They are like 7.0 or 8.0 in IELTS.

 Fourth, PTE executes an integrating scoring system, so you’ve got to make sure you fully understand the mechanism of the system

 This is probably the most important aspects that you’ve got to understand in the first place.
 Some people tend to say like, oh PTE is much easier than IELTS if you want to get over 7.0, and just sit in the exam and if you’re lucky you can get it.
 This sort of opinion is just too preposterous!
 PTE is not necessarily easier than IELTS in terms of the level of difficulty.
 PTE tests your four English skills pretty accurately and strictly like IELTS and TOEFL.
 So they are exactly the same level.
-But, what I want to underscore the distinction is that PTE requires you to have excellent techniques including proper knowledge of its scoring system and training to pass higher marks.
+But, what I want to underscore the distinction is that PTE requires you to have excellent techniques including proper knowledge of its scoring system and training to trick the computer algorithms to pass higher marks.
 If you lack these aspects, then it’s going to be quite difficult to score high.
 Just a FYI: here is IELTS comparison score equivalence.

 To be continued.